-In closing - good luck in preparing for this once-in-a-lifetime trip!
-Don't hesitate to contact me if you have any questions (including on camera gear) about the tour that aren't answered in this photography guide!
+In closing - good luck in preparing for your photography adventure on the BC coast!
+Don't hesitate to contact me if you have any questions (including on camera gear) about the tour that aren't answered in this photography guide.